WHAT IS TALKING THERAPY?

 WHAT DIFFICULTIES CAN WE HELP WITH?

-At Collaborate, we have expertise in helping people with:
+At Collaborate Psychology Service, we have specialist expertise in helping people with:

 Anxiety disorders (including generalised anxiety, panic, social anxiety, and phobias)